wagtail/wagtail/docs/reference/pages/model_reference.md

         Calling this on a revision that's in moderation will mark it as approved and publish it.

+        .. versionchanged:: 5.2

+            This method is only used for the legacy moderation system.
+It has been deprecated and will be removed in a future release.

     .. automethod:: reject_moderation

         Calling this on a revision that's in moderation will mark it as rejected.

+        .. versionchanged:: 5.2

+            This method is only used for the legacy moderation system.
+It has been deprecated and will be removed in a future release.

     .. automethod:: is_latest_revision